practical-solutions/pdfstamp/README.md

 # PDF-Stamp

 This software lets you print information like a stamp on a pdf document.
+It is browser-based and is programmed in php.

 ![preview](https://github.com/practical-solutions/pdfstamp/blob/master/screenshot.png)